mitalistack/mitalistack/README.md

 ## 🚀 Featured Projects

-### 📄 Resume Analyzer – AI-Powered ATS Optimization Tool
+### Resume Analyzer – AI-Powered ATS Optimization Tool

-An AI-powered Resume Analyzer that evaluates resumes, generates ATS scores, and provides smart improvement suggestions.
+An intelligent resume analysis web app that evaluates ATS score, matches job descriptions, and provides smart improvement suggestions to help users get hired faster.<br>

-#### Tech Stack
-- React
-- Node.js
-- Express
-- MongoDB

----

-### ⚽ Book My Turf

-Full stack turf booking platform developed for managing sports turf reservations and bookings.

-#### Features
-- User Authentication
-- Turf Booking System
-- Responsive Frontend
-- Booking Management

-#### Tech Stack
-- React.js
-- Node.js
-- Express.js
-- MongoDB

----
+**Stack**: React.js • Node.js • Express.js • MongoDB • Tailwind CSS • Framer Motion<br>
+**What it does**: Users can upload their resume, compare it with job descriptions, and receive a detailed breakdown including ATS score, keyword matches, missing skills, and writing quality improvements.

-### Movie Finder 🎬
+### Movie Finder –

 Built a responsive Movie Finder web application using HTML, Tailwind CSS, JavaScript, and OMDb API.
-Users can search for movies and view movie details through real-time API integration with a clean and intuitive interface.
+Users can search for movies and view movie details through real-time API integration with a clean and intuitive interface.<br>

-#### Features
-- Search movies by title
-- Real-time movie search using OMDb API
-- Dynamic display of search results
-- Responsive and user-friendly interface
-- Clean UI built with Tailwind CSS

-#### Tech Stack
-- HTML5
-- Tailwind CSS
+**Stack**: HTML • Tailwind CSS • JavaScript • OMDb API<br>
-- JavaScript
-- OMDb API
+**What it does**: Users can search any movie and instantly get detailed insights like rating, genre, release year, cast, plot summary, and poster, all displayed in a clean and responsive UI for a smooth browsing experience.

 ---